TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 Setting

-You can set schedule function on Schedule page.
+You can set the schedule function on the Schedule page.
 (Please go to "Setting → Advance → Schedule → Setting") For more details, you can check Section 7.5.

 7.2 SMTP

 Set the SMTP menu when you want to send an image via e-mail.
-By using Mail (SMTP) function, you can send a mail with attached image and video which has been shot linked with the built-in motion detection function.
+By using the Mail (SMTP) function, you can send a mail with an attached image and video that has been shot, linked with the built-in motion detection function.
 The image file can also be sent periodically.
-E-Mail (SMTP) setting menu is composed of three items, General, Alarm sending and Periodical sending.
+The E-Mail (SMTP) setting menu is composed of three items: General, Alarm sending, and Periodical sending.

 7.2.1 General